little-hundred-miles/maharashtra_getaways/README.md

 1. Start on the hero and explain the two-sided marketplace model.
 2. Filter by destination or activity.
 3. Open an experience and show pricing, itinerary, inclusions, exclusions, cancellation guidance and the verified operator.
-4. Select **Check dates & book**.
+4. Select **Book**.
-5. Change the group size to demonstrate live pricing and the clearly explained 4% platform/support fee.
+6. Change the group size to demonstrate live pricing and the clearly explained 4% platform fee.
-6. Complete the traveller form with a valid email and phone number.
+7. Complete the traveller form with a valid email and phone number.
-7. Continue to the simulated payment screen and confirm the demo payment.
+8. Continue to the simulated payment screen and confirm the demo payment.
-8. Show the booking reference, confirmation recap and operator handoff.
+9. Show the booking reference, confirmation recap and operator handoff.
-9. Mention the operator summary endpoint as the foundation for a future operator dashboard.
+10. Mention the operator summary endpoint as the foundation for a future operator dashboard.

 When running locally, the booking request writes a demo record to `data/bookings.json`.
 Clear that file back to `[]` before a fresh judging session if desired.
 On Vercel, the same flow returns a successful confirmation without persisting the record.

-## Trust and marketplace model

-- Listings use consistent fields so travellers can compare clearly.
-- Operators are marked verified and display ratings, trip history and hosting tenure.
-- Pricing separates the operator experience price from the 4% platform, coordination and support fee.
-- The UI explains inclusions, exclusions and the MVP cancellation policy before checkout.
-- Confirmation makes the handoff explicit: the operator supplies meeting, packing and final trip details while MahaGetaways remains the booking-support contact.
-- Security headers and payload limits are configured at the application layer.

-## Known MVP limitations
+## MVP limitations

 - Payment authorization is simulated; no card details are collected or stored.
 - Deployed bookings are confirmation simulations and are not retained after the serverless request completes.